 Even after it sold we had people messaging us asking if it was available.
 Overabundance.

 Our pretty good plan was not His plan.
 His plan was perfect.
 It wasn't too late, it wasn't early, it was just in time.
 Timing.

 I was truly speechless when my husband said the guy was buying the truck.
 It was a moment I'll never forget and it spoke to both of us about God's goodness and how we must learn to trust His plan even when we don't fully understand it.

 Brad knew too, acknowledging that we had just clearly seen God's hand as though He reached down from Heaven with a loving, gracious, all-knowing, hand.

 Understanding God's Plan

 Rarely in life do we understand God's plan before it happens.
-Sometimes, often times, we can look at another's life and see God at work knitting the perfect pattern but it's harder to examine our lives in this way.
+Sometimes, oftentimes, we can look at another's life and see God at work knitting the perfect pattern but it's harder to examine our lives in this way.
 It takes spiritual maturity and faith; both of which need regular watering and care like the fresh sprouts of spring vegetables.

 When we come to the place where we can take our hands off our lives and let Jesus take the proverbial wheel we have reached a new level of maturity and faith.
 I find this level of faith ebbing and flowing in my life.
 There are times when the choice to live by faith is easy and other times my flesh has a plan and I can't see past myself far enough to see that God's got a different, much better plan than I.

-I long for the day when I can live totally by faith without worry of my plan getting ruined.
+I long for the day when I can live totally by faith without the worry of my plan getting ruined.
 A day when I don't need to do the self talk to convince me that His way is better than mine.
-I don't know if I will every fully be there but that is what I long for.
+I don't know if I will ever fully be there but that is what I long for.

 How is your faith?
 Do you trust Him enough with every detail or are you still holding on?